BaranMary/Nao/Nao_scripts.md

 ## **Conditional questions about their interests/hobbies**
 - [ ] Do you play sports with your families/children/grand children/husband/wife/parents?
-- [ ] What would you like to do during the raining days/sunny days?
+- [ ] What would you like to do during the rainy days/sunny days?
 - [ ] What would you like to do during weekends?

 ## **Fixed questions about family member/friends/memories**